lafriedel/100-days-of-code/log.md

 **Today's Progress**: I went back to the first algorithm to start working through them again.
 I want to make sure I understand the concepts without having to look up answer hints.
 I got through reversing a string, and I'm continuing to retry the factorializing algorithm.

 **Thoughts:** I'm feeling a bit discouraged today.
 I think I just need to read more about the logic of loops, and how they store information and iterate.

+### R1D21: 1/29/18

+**Today's Progress**:  I went back to the previous algorithms and worked through them.
+Now I'm on an algorithm to create a sentence with title case.

+**Thoughts:** I'm better understanding for loops, which feels good.

+### R1D22: 1/30/18

+**Today's Progress**:  Worked through an algorithm to find the longest word in a string and to title case a string, and went back and edited a couple previous algorithms to make them more efficient.
+I had to look up a couple hints, but it was mainly due to needing methods that I hadn't already learned.

+**Thoughts:** I feel like I'm slowly getting better.
+I still have an incredible amount of things to learn, but I feel just a little bit closer.